Imagine the effect that good (or shockingly bad) staircase paint ideas have on the eyes, if a picture tells a thousand words...

 Gnarly paint from an over-painted staircase, flaky textures and oxidized pure white and magnolia shades are all absolute no-nos when it comes to staircase ideas, so if you're starting off with any of those as your foundation - you're in the right place.

-Whether you're a sucker for pastels, in the market for something modern and contemporary, or just want a staircase that your guests won't grimace at, these staircase paint ideas - sourced from the professionals and real-life homes - will gauge your interest and make you want to transform your treads and banisters in an instant.
+Whether you're a sucker for pastels, in the market for something modern and contemporary, or just want a staircase that your guests won't grimace at, these paint ideas for staircases - sourced from the professionals and real-life homes - will gauge your interest and make you want to transform your treads and banisters in an instant.

 Staircase paint ideas to... stare at

-'Choosing paint colors plays a critical role in any interior scheme, as color is the first thing your eye notices when you walk into the hallway,' comments Adam Brown, director at The Painted Furniture Company.
+'Choosing paint colors plays a critical role in any interior scheme, as color is the first thing your eye notices when you walk into the hallway,' comments Adam Brown, director at The Painted Furniture Company (opens in new tab).

 'How different colors play off of one another creates a first impression that affects your perceptions of everything else.
 As such, picking a color scheme for your staircase is a lot more important than most people know.'